Lieul000/Lieul000/README.md

 - 👀 I’m interested in GRC and about probably anything if you are passionate about it.

 - 🌱 I’m currently learning how to navigate in this world.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on awareness into cybersecurity.
+I strongly believe all of us can be our own firewall.
 - 📫 How to reach me : mail or message should be working
 - 😄 Pronouns: She/her